Louisiana Woman Blog

 Ingredients

-The usual ingredients in custard-based desserts are milk, sugar, and a thickener cooked over low heat to achieve the right consistency.
-These similar bouille ingredients elevate a plain custard to a luxury experience—that's what Cajun cooks are good at!
+The usual ingredients in custard-based desserts are milk, sugar, and a thickener, which are cooked over low heat to achieve the right consistency.
+These similar bouille ingredients elevate a plain custard to a luxury experience-that's what Cajun cooks are good at!

 Ingredients of milk, sugar, butter, cornstarch, and vanilla extract for a bouille recipe.